 CSHE – Excellence in Higher Education Leadership

 The purpose of the Center for the Study of Higher Education (CSHE) is to study, promote and support life-long learning.
 This interest extends to both formal and informal post-secondary learning opportunities, to both institutional and individual efforts, and to both developmental needs and organizational needs.
-One of the primary areas on which the Center focuses is leadership development.

 This purpose affirms the Center’s role in fulfilling the mission of the University of Memphis to be a research-intensive university and the flagship university of the Mid-South Region of the United States.
 As the University develops its own role as a major research institution, CSHE will remain a vital component in the activities of the College of Education and the Department of Leadership.
 It will provide support for graduate and professional education in a growing field of study serving the region, the field of higher and adult education, and integrate its efforts with those of the University as a whole in fostering inter-institutional collaborations and shared projects and programs that benefit the area that the University of Memphis serves.